hello-robot/stretch_tutorials/follow_joint_trajectory.md

 point0 = JointTrajectoryPoint()
 point0.positions = [0.2, 0.0, 3.4]
 ```
-Sett *point0* as a `JointTrajectoryPoint`and provide desired positions (in meters).
+Set *point0* as a `JointTrajectoryPoint`and provide desired positions.
 These are the positions of the lift, wrist extension, and yaw of the wrist, respectively.
+The lift and wrist extension positions are expressed in meters, where as the wrist yaw is in radians.